June 29, 2011

 The court has yet to enter final judgment, and therefore the 30 day time period for Safety National to file a notice of appeal to the U.S. Court of Appeals for the Seventh Circuit has not yet begun to run.
 However, at a status conference before Judge Zagel on July 14, 2011, Safety National stated that it intends to appeal the decision.

-Partners Richard D. Milone, Richard R. Lury and associate Cameron Argetsinger handled the insurance recovery litigation against Safety National on behalf of Thermos.
-Partner Stephen A. Wood and associate John C. Pirra, successfully represented Thermos in the underlying asbestos case.
+Partner Richard R. Lury and associate Cameron Argetsinger handled the insurance recovery litigation against Safety National on behalf of Thermos.
+Associate John C. Pirra successfully represented Thermos in the underlying asbestos case.

 Click below for a copy of the memorandum opinion and order.